Denis-7242/to_do_app/README.md

 ## 📖 Overview

-To-Do App is a cross-platform mobile application designed to help users efficiently manage their daily tasks.
-Built with Flutter and Dart, it provides a seamless experience across Android and iOS devices with a clean, responsive interface and persistent local storage.

 This project demonstrates best practices in Flutter development, including proper state management, local data persistence, and a well-structured codebase that's both maintainable and scalable.